 We mean business

-The Cultural Enterprise scheme is designed to inspire and develop the creative ideas of local people, allowing people to be innovative and creative, but also to provide the essential business skills and attributes to commercialise their creative ideas.
+The Cultural Enterprise scheme is designed to inspire and develop the creative ideas of local people, allowing people to be innovative and creative, but also to provide the essential business skills and attributes to cultivate their creative ideas.

 These steps are so important to support talent development and to strengthen the cultural offer of the area.
 We’ll work with a range of business partners including our consortium partner Prince’s Trust to:

-- Provide training and mentoring to help people explore, evaluate and develop their own business ideas
+- Provide training and mentoring to help people explore, evaluate and develop their own business ideas that enhance cultural opportunities and experiences for local people

 - Attract match funding to support initiatives and projects.